shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/competition_setup.rst

-Add the competition folder to your CMakeLists.txt file
+Add the competition folder to your :guilabel:`CMakeLists.txt` file

 .. code-block:: cmake